-Originally covered by tropical rainforest and wetlands, the San Martin region in northern Peru, has suffered from quick and intense deforestation since the end of the twentieth century due to the construction of roads and the development of farming programmes encouraging the cultivation of rice and coffee.
-About 1,6 million hectares of primeval forest have already been felled over the past fifty years.
-If nothing changes, San Martin could lose most of its forests by 2050, and with them the natural foundation the province needs to ensure the well-being of its people.
+Originally covered by tropical forests and wetlands, the San Martin region, located in northern Peru, in the high Amazon, has suffered rapid and massive deforestation since the end of the 20th century.
+This is mainly due to the construction of road connections as well as the development of agricultural programs encouraging the cultivation of rice, coffee and oil palm.
+Approximately 1.6 million hectares of primary forest have already been cut down over the last fifty years.

 Since 2016, Reforest'Action has been involved in the field alongside the Urku Centre, an Amazonian research institute located in Tarapoto.
 The project aims to plant trees of various species in agroforestry in the Amazonian forest.
 These trees will bring many benefits to local communities.